How to Use Vitamin C + Retinol in Your Skin Care Routine

 You may be familiar with vitamin C as a component of many fresh fruits and vegetables we eat, especially citrus fruits like oranges.
 But vitamin C can do so much more than just taste great and potentially fight off the common cold.

-Free radicals, which are rogue molecules lacking an electron, can cause significant damage to the body if they are left unchecked.
+When it comes to the skin, vitamin C is one of the more well-rounded skin care ingredients out there.
+Most of its benefits are related to its antioxidant properties.
+Free radicals, which are rogue molecules lacking an electron, can cause significant damage to the body without protection.
 Antioxidants take one for the team, either donating or sharing an electron to help neutralize free radicals.

 As we age, the body naturally begins to slow down its production of this essential protein.
+Combined with the fact existing collagen begins to break down, especially in the face, collagen loss accounts for many of the age-related complaints most people experience.

 With those things in mind, here are some of the more common benefits of using topical vitamin C: